brianrodri/vim-sort-folds/README.md

 ![](https://raw.github.com/obreitwi/vim-sort-folds/master/doc/demo.gif)

-Sorting folds is tedious in vanilla vim.
-It requires us to:
+Sorting folds is way too tedious in vanilla vim; it requires us to:
  1. Join the lines of each fold
  2. Sort the joined lines
  3. Split the lines back up

-This is much more involved than most other things vim allows us to do...
+`vim-sort-folds` aims to simplify the task by introducing a command to sort the folds of a visually selected region.

-**Enter: `vim-sort-folds`!** It aims to solve this issue by introducing a command to sort the folds of a visually selected region.
 Since folds can be created in a variety of ways, this can be especially handy for sorting arbitrary groups of content based on their first line.

 ## Installation